AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-track-progress-flow-for-a-referral-offer.md

 # Configure Track Progress Flow for a Referral Offer {#configure-track-progress-flow-for-a-referral-offer}

-When you&nbsp; [create a referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can configure the prompts that show participants their progress toward the reward.
+When you  [create a referral offer](../../../../product-docs/demand-generation/social/referral-offers/create-a-referral-offer.md), you can configure the prompts that show participants their progress toward the reward.

 1. Go to **Marketing Activities**.